 ARTICLE 1. a.
-An official shall signal timeout when the rules provide for stopping the clock or when a timeout is charged to a team or to the referee.
-Other officials should repeat timeout signals.
+An official shall signal timeout when the rules provide for stopping the clock or when a timeout is charged to a team or to the referee .Other officials should repeat timeout signals.
 The referee may declare and charge himself with a discretionary timeout for any contingency not elsewhere covered by the rules (A.R.
 3-3-1-IV).

-b.
+- b.
 When a team's charged timeouts are exhausted and it requests a timeout, the officials shall not acknowledge the request.
-(Rule 3-3-4).
+(Rule 3-3-4). - c.
+Once the game begins, players shall not practice with a ball on the field of play or the end zones except during the half-time intermission.